runemadsen/rune.js/README.md

 My main goal for the project is to make `rune.js` the best library for making 2D design systems in code.
 Here's a quick overview of what I'm working towards:

+- **No DOM or CSS knowledge required**.
+Like Processing or P5, the library should abstract DOM-specifics into the API.
 - **Beautiful drawing API**.
 Make it pleasant to draw any type of shape via code.
 - **Vector output**.
 Focus on SVG output, which is a great fit for both print and digital designers.
 - **Scene graph**.
 Make a powerful scene graph that beginners can ignore, and advanced users will grow to love.